john9francis/radiation-modeling/timeSpentPhase2.md

 - [ ] Start on Geant4 1DCRT? maybe come up with catchy name

 - 9/18 7:30 1.5 hr Working on dockerizing and cmakeizing G4-Brems.
 UPDATE: cmakeized it, but it's gonna be really hard to dockerize.
 I did about 1 hr of research into connecting docker to my systems graphics, it's gonna be really really hard.
 I think i'll just focus on generating data, or making it into just an executable.
-- 9/19 8:45 am planning and working on the extra histograms I want in Geant4
+- 9/19 8:45 am 1.75 hrs planning and working on the extra histograms I want in Geant4.
+UPDATE: I got some more sources about the analytical spectrum of bremsstrahlung.
+I am almost done understanding it.
+I think I'm going to start next on comparing g4 brems to the data from these articles.